technoblogy/i2c-sd-card-module/README.md

-# i2c-sd-card-module
+# I2C SD-Card Module

-An SD-card module that allows you to write to and read from files on an SD card using I2C.
+An SD-card module that allows you to write to and read from files on an SD card using a two-wire I2C interface.

+For more information and examples see [I2C SD-Card Module](http://www.technoblogy.com/show?3XEP).